infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 This approach works perfectly fine when you have a strict layout and don’t want larger content structure variations.
 Using inner blocks may introduce a bit more complexity - both for developers and content editors, but ultimately gives the editors much more freedom.

 Another example where inner blocks are used is the Carousel block.
-Using inner blocks allows you to add as much slides as you like in your carousel.
+Using inner blocks allows you to add as many slides as you like in your carousel.
 Let’s not forget about Columns and Group blocks.
 These also use inner blocks.

 ## Adding inner block support